Larry Mizel: Community Awareness Program (CAP)

 The CELL runs the Community Awareness Program (CAP), an interactive awareness program designed to provide citizens with the basic tools to recognize and help prevent terrorism and criminal activity in support of the Department of Homeland Security’s “If You See Something, Say Something” campaign.

 Denver Rustlers and the Annual Junior Livestock Sale

 Mizel works with other Colorado business leaders as a founding member of the Denver Rustlers.
 The organization raises scholarship money for exhibitors at the Junior Livestock Sale at the annual Colorado State Fair.
-To date, the organization has raised over $3 million in support of young Colorado ranchers and farmers as a way to earn money for college.
+In the 40 years since inception, the organization has raised over $3 million in support of young Colorado ranchers and farmers as a way to earn money for college.

+In the News

+As co-founder and chair of the Museum of Tolerance Jerusalem, Larry Mizel made introductory remarks at the “Celebrate the Faces of Israel” conference on April 27, 2023.
+The conference was intended to celebrate people who have built and strengthened Israel over the last 75 years, as well as its diversity and tolerance:“The Museum of Tolerance Jerusalem constitutes by its very nature a center in which people will become familiar with the fundamental value of the Jewish people and one that will become a modern Abrahamic tent.”Politicians participating in the event included President Isaac Herzog, US Ambassador to Israel, Thomas Nides, Jerusalem Mayor, Moshe Lion, and Florida Governor, Ron DeSantis.

+In the October before the 2024 presidential election, Mr. Mizel and U.S. Senator, Cory Gardner, hosted a private fundraiser in Aspen, Colorado featuring Republican Vice Presidential Candidate, J.D.
+Vance.

 Foundation

 Larry A. Mizel is the Chairman of the MDC/Richmond American Homes Foundation, which was established in 1999.
 Since inception, millions of dollars have been donated to organizations across the United States and abroad.

 In 2005, the MDC/Richmond American Homes Foundation donated $1 million to the National Homeland Defense Fund.

 The MDC/Richmond American Homes Foundation began supporting The Denver Posts' Season to Share program in 2005.
 Season to Share is an annual holiday fundraising campaign with a matching grant, the proceeds of which go to support local charitable organizations that support low-income children, families and adults moving out of poverty.
 By 2016, the MDC/Richmond American Homes Foundation had contributed more $1.7 million for this cause.

 The Foundation restructured in 2016 and is currently a supporting organization of Lion Global Foundation.